lexicon25/gdash-msc/README.md

 # `gdash-msc`
 `gdash-msc` is a simple python script that allows you to manually change how fast the icon moves in Geometry Dash.
-It is intended to be used on Windows machines (sorry Mac and possibly Linux users)
+It is intended to be used on Windows machines (sorry Mac and Linux users)

 At no point should `gdash-msc` do anything nasty with your savefile or GD account.
-It only uses `gd.py` to set the speed value of the icon.
+It only locally uses `gd.py` specifically to set the speed value of the icon.

 ## How to use
 1. Download Python 3